Philosocratic/philosocratic/README.md

-# philosocraticv2
+# philosocratic

-This is an educational website that will teach philosophy in an approachable manner.
+Philosocratic is now in Flutter!